AWegnerGitHub/awegnergithub.github.io-content/2023_08_23_gitlab_disable_grafana_163.md

 >  4. [Configure GitLab][2] to use the new Grafana instance.

 I've removed the links in steps 2 and 3, because they really don't matter for this write up.
-Step 1 does not have a link, so it's left as and excercise to the user to install Grafana in their environment.
+Step 1 does not have a link, so it's left as an exercise to the user to install Grafana in their environment.
 Step 4, links to another article that provides a few more steps to follow.

 >  1. On the left sidebar, expand the top-most chevron.